torchbox/wagtailsurveys/README.md

 #### Custom form submission model

-If you need to save additional data, you can use custom form submission model.
+If you need to save additional data, you can use a custom form submission model.
 To do this, you need to:
-* Define model that extends `wagtailsurveys.models.AbstractFormSubmission`.
+* Define a model that extends `wagtailsurveys.models.AbstractFormSubmission`.
-* Override `get_submission_class` and `process_form_submission` methods in page model.
+* Override the `get_submission_class` and `process_form_submission` methods in your page model.

 For example:
 ```python